CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 Example of the flow with a sample directories that shows adding a new translation schema:

-1. Developer picks up ticket to create a new translation schema for Flexion
+1. Developer picks up ticket to create a new translation schema for Trusted Intermediary
     <details>
       <summary>Local</summary>